Samoan SWAT Team: Samoan SWAT Team (1987–1992)

-In the beginning of 1989, the Samoans left WCCW, forcing both tag-team titles to be vacated due to the sudden departure.
+In the beginning of 1989, the Samoans left WCCW, forcing both sets of tag team titles to be vacated due to the sudden departure.

 The Samoan SWAT Team signed with World Championship Wrestling and was brought in as manager Paul E. Dangerously's replacements for the "Original" Midnight Express who had left the promotion.
 The Samoans also took over the "Original" Midnight Express’ feud with the Midnight Express beating the team at Clash of the Champions VI on April 2, 1989.
-At The 1989 Great American Bash the Samoans teamed with former rival Michael Hayes, Terry Gordy and Jimmy Garvin losing a War Games Match to The Road Warriors, the Midnight Express and Steve Williams.
+At The 1989 Great American Bash the Samoans teamed with former rival Michael Hayes, Terry Gordy and Jimmy Garvin losing a War Games Match to the Road Warriors, the Midnight Express and Steve Williams.

 In the fall of 1989, Paul E. Dangerously was phased out and the Samoans were given a new manager: "The Big Kahuna" Oliver Humperdink.
-Their ranks were also bolstered by the addition of The Samoan Savage who is Fatu's brother.
+Their ranks were also bolstered by the addition of The Samoan Savage (Fatu's brother).
 The Samoans started to lose more and more matches as 1989 drew to a close, but their fortunes appeared to be changing due to the injury to Sid Vicious.
-Because Vicious was injured The Skyscrapers had to pull out of the "Iron Team Tournament" at Starrcade 1989.
+Because Vicious was injured The Skyscrapers had to pull out of the "Iron Team Tournament" at Starrcade '89: Future Shock.

 In late-1989, Fatu briefly teamed with the Samoan Savage as "The New Wild Samoans" (a reference to the "original" Wild Samoans).
-For the remainder of the Samoan SWAT Team's time in WCW Fatu and the Samoan Savage competed under the name New Wild Samoans, while Samu made a few singles appearances.
+For the remainder of the Samoan SWAT Team's time in WCW Fatu and the Samoan Savage competed under the name "New Wild Samoans", while Samu made a few singles appearances.

 After leaving WCW in the summer of 1990 the Samoan SWAT Team worked for a number of independent promotions in the US, Europe, Mexico and Japan, often teaming up with family member Rodney Anoaʻi who competed as "Kokina Maximus".
 The trio wrestled for the Universal Wrestling Association as the "Hawaiian Beasts", where they won the UWA World Trios Championship.